Epinephrine (medication): Anaphylaxis

-Epinephrine is the drug of choice for treating allergic reaction anaphylaxis.
+Epinephrine is the only life-saving treatment for anaphylaxis.
 The commonly used epinephrine autoinjector delivers a 0.3 mg epinephrine injection (0.3 mL, 1:1000).
 It is indicated in the emergency treatment of allergic reactions, including anaphylaxis to stings, contrast agents, medicines, or people with a history of anaphylactic reactions to known triggers.
-A single dose is recommended for people who weigh 30 kg or more, repeated if necessary.
 A lower-strength product is available for children.

 Intramuscular injection can be complicated in that the depth of subcutaneous fat varies and may result in subcutaneous injection, or may be injected intravenously in error, or the wrong strength used.
 Intramuscular injection gives a faster and higher pharmacokinetic profile compared to subcutaneous injection.

+In August 2024, an epinephrine nasal spray (brand name Neffy) was approved in the United States for the emergency treatment of allergic reactions (type I), including those that are life-threatening (anaphylaxis), in people who weigh at least 30 kg.
+It is the first nasal spray for the treatment of anaphylaxis approved by the US Food and Drug Administration (FDA).
+In March 2025, the FDA expanded the indication of Neffy to include children aged four years of age and older who weigh 15 to 30 kg.

+The approval of epinephrine nasal spray is based on four studies in 175 healthy adults, without anaphylaxis, that measured the epinephrine concentrations in the blood following administration of epinephrine nasal spray or approved epinephrine injection products.
+Results from these studies showed comparable epinephrine blood concentrations between epinephrine nasal spray and approved epinephrine injection products.
+Epinephrine nasal spray also demonstrated similar increases in blood pressure and heart rate as epinephrine injection products, two critical effects of epinephrine in the treatment of anaphylaxis.
+A study of epinephrine nasal spray in children weighing more than 66 pounds showed that epinephrine concentrations in children were similar to adults who received epinephrine nasal spray.

+The most common side effects of epinephrine nasal spray include throat irritation, tingling nose (intranasal paresthesia), headache, nasal discomfort, feeling jittery, tingling sensation (paresthesia), fatigue, tremor, runny nose (rhinorrhea), itchiness inside the nose (nasal pruritus), sneezing, abdominal pain, gum (gingival) pain, numbness in the mouth (hypoesthesia oral), nasal congestion, dizziness, nausea and vomiting.
+The FDA granted the application of epinephrine nasal spray fast track designation and granted the approval of Neffy to ARS Pharmaceuticals.

 Asthma

 Epinephrine is also used as a bronchodilator for asthma if specific β2 agonists are unavailable or ineffective.

-When given by the subcutaneous or intramuscular routes for asthma, an appropriate dose is 0.3 to 0.5 mg.

 Because of the high intrinsic efficacy (receptor binding ability) of epinephrine, high drug concentrations cause adverse side effects when treating asthma.
 The value of using nebulized epinephrine in acute asthma is unclear.

 Croup

-Racemic epinephrine has historically been used for the treatment of croup.
-Regular epinephrine, however, works equally well.
+Racemic epinephrine has been used for the treatment of croup.
 Racemic adrenaline is a 1:1 mixture of the two enantiomers of adrenaline.
 The L-form is the active component.
 Racemic adrenaline works by stimulating the alpha-adrenergic receptors in the airway, with resultant mucosal vasoconstriction and decreased subglottic edema, and by stimulating the β adrenergic receptors, with resultant relaxation of the bronchial smooth muscle.